Dirk Reinhard Adelbert van Langen: Later career

-By Royal Decree of November 1952, Van Langen was appointed to Superintendent of the fire department being.
+By Royal Decree of November 1952, Van Langen was appointed to Superintendent of the Fire Department.
 He was also active as general counsel of the Veterans Legion Netherlands and honorary chairman of the Action Committee for the St. Elisabeth Hospital in Semarang, which in 1952 was 25 years.
-Van Langen obtained from August 16, 1961, honorable discharge from his position as Superintendent of the fire department.
+Van Langen obtained from August 16, 1961, honorable discharge from his position as superintendent of the Fire Department.
 He was succeeded in his post by Colonel C. ter Poorten.
-He settled in Doorn and died there on January 20, 1983.
+He settled in Doorn and died there on 20 January 1983.

 Awards

-By Royal Decree of August 27, 1947, he was appointed Officer of the Order of Orange Nassau with Swords.

-By Royal Decree of December 9, 1949, Van Langen endowed with the Bronze Lion (with the same decision also received Lieutenant Colonel Musch the Bronze Lion).
+By Royal Decree of 27 August 1947, he was appointed Officer of the Order of Orange Nassau with Swords.
+By Royal Decree of 9 December 1949, Van Langen endowed with the Bronze Lion (with the same decision also received Lieutenant Colonel Musch the Bronze Lion).
 He was appointed by Royal Decree of July 1950 Knight in the Order of the Dutch Lion.

+Personal

+His grandson Hans Goedkoop is historian, literary critic, and television presenter in the Netherlands.